|

 (For Array.java, Array2.java, Array3.java)

 Structure of Java Arrays The Java array depicted above has 7 elements.
 Each element in an array holds a distinct value.
 In the figure, the number above each element shows that element's index.
 Elements are always referenced by their indices.
 The first element is always index 0.
 This is an important point, so I will repeat it!
 The first element is always index 0.
-Given this zero-based numbering,
+Given this zero-based

-index 6 because 7 minus 1 equals 6.
+have index 6 because 7 minus 1 equals 6.

-Java Array Declaration An array variable is declared the same way that any Java variable is
+Java Array Declaration An array variable is declared the same way that any Java

-that the variable is an array.
+used to denote that the variable is an array.
 Some examples:

 Java Array Initialization Once an array variable has been declared, memory can be allocated to it.
 This is done with the new operator, which allocates memory for objects.
 (Remember arrays are implicit objects.)
 The new operator is followed by the type, and finally, the number of elements to allocate.
 The number of elements to allocate is placed within the [] operator.